 Michael joined Watsi on August 2nd, 2013.
-Four years ago, Michael became the 1404th member to automatically support a new Watsi patient every month.
-Since then, 4,422 more people have become monthly donors!
-Michael's most recent donation traveled 8,500 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.
+Seven years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 1,900 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.

-Sokhim is a 36-year-old mother of two from Cambodia.
-In her free time, she enjoys doing housework and taking care of her flower garden.
-Three years ago, Sokhim had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in her left ear to perforate.
-For this reason, Sokhim experiences discharge, tinnitus, pain, itchiness, and hearing loss.
-She is not able to find work because she is unable to hear and has difficulty communicating properly with others.
-Sokhim traveled to our medical partner's care center to receive treatment.
-On May 1, she will undergo a myringoplasty procedure in her left ear.
+Vin is a 34-year-old driver from Cambodia.
+He lives in the capital city with his wife and two sons.
+Vin's wife is a factory worker.
+Two years ago, Vin had an ear infection.
+This infection caused the tympanic membrane, or the ear drum, in his right ear to perforate.
+Vin now experiences pain, ear discharge, and tinnitus.
+He cannot communicate clearly with others.
+Vin visited our medical partner's care center to receive treatment.
+On November 23rd, he will undergo a myringoplasty procedure in his right ear.
 During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-She says, "I hope that after my surgery, my ear ear infections will stop and I will be able to hear clearly again."
+Vin says, "I hope my hearing will improve and all the ear discharge will finally stop."